 Handler Competencies

-Handlers play a crucial role in animal-assisted interventions, requiring a deep understanding of their animals’ behavior, needs, and health indicators.
+Handlers play a crucial role in AAI, requiring a deep understanding of their animals’ behavior, needs, and health indicators.

 They must demonstrate: